 As well as food and practical things to pack for a road trip, you’re going to need a change of clothes.

-Even though we can’t advise specifics on which fashion items to take without knowing how long you’re away for, we can advise on the following.
+Even though I can’t advise specifics on which fashion items to take without knowing how long you’re away for, I can advise on the following.

 Sure, an umbrella works for unexpected downpours when you just need to nip out of the car.
 However, what about those instances where you’ve arranged to do a full day hike and you need to lighten your load as much as possible?